InformaticsMatters/fragmentor-k8s-orchestration/README.md

     `informaticsmatters.com/purpose=fragmentor`.
 The fragmentor control
     container and the launched workflow pods will only run on nodes that contain this label.
-5. You will need Kubernetes credentials.
+5. You will need your Kubernetes config file.
 6. You will need AWS credentials (for bucket access).

 Start from a virtual environment: -